 Conflict Disclosure Statement

-The conflicts disclosure statement (Form CIS) has been created by the Texas Ethics Commission and is available online.
+The Conflicts Disclosure Statement (Form CIS) has been created by the Texas Ethics Commission.
 Failure to disclose information is Class C misdemeanor punishable by a fine not to exceed $500.
 A defense if the official files the required statement within seven days after receipt of notice of the violation.